th2-net/th2-codec/README.md

 ## Codec settings

-Codec settings can be specified in `codecSettings` field of `custom-config`.
+Codec core has the following parameters:

+**enableVerticalScaling** - this setting allow to controll vertical scaling mode.
+Codec splits an incoming batch into message groups and process each of them via the ForkJoinPool.commonPool().
+The default value is `false`.
+Please note this is experemntal feature.

+**codecSettings** - the implementaion codec settings.
 These settings will be loaded as an instance of `IPipelineCodecFactory.settingsClass` during start up and then passed to every invocation of `IPipelineCodecFactory.create` method

 For example: